graalvm/graal-languages-demos/graalpy/graalpy-apache-arrow-guide/README.md

 ## 1. Getting Started

-This guide demonstrates how to use the Java Apache Arrow implementation library (JArrow) with GraalPy, achieving zero-copy memory when transferring data between Java and Python.
+This guide demonstrates how to use the Java Apache Arrow implementation library (JArrow) with GraalPy, achieving zero-copy memory when transferring data between Java and Python native extensions, such as Pandas.

 ## 2. What you will need
 * Basic knowledge of JArrow